 The big take away?
 Play teaches children what is fair and not fair while in fantasy mode.
 Children can role play to work out the frustrations and limitations of their real lives.
 Empathy is learned through social and interactive play.

 Physical Benefits of Play:

 Jane Goodall once observed that “Play teaches young animals what they can and cannot do at a time when they are relatively free from the survival pressures of adult life.”
 What a great summation of the value of play in the lives of children!
 We know that play prepares us for the ever changing world and that it is critical for the complex and intricate social interactions humans have.
 But it also develops life skills that are used well beyond childhood: fine and gross motor skills as well as self-help skills that empower children to take risks and learn from their mistakes.
 Increasingly we are seeing research that advocates for risky play opportunities and the positive outcomes derived from risky play, including decreased anxiety and depression.
-Did you get a chance to read about the problem with tame playgrounds in the Vancouver Sun newspaper?
+You can read more about risky play here, and connect with researchers from across Canada interested in outdoor play here.